-It usually involves taking X-ray pictures of the heart's arteries (coronary arteries) using a technique called coronary angiography or arteriography.
-The resulting images are known as coronary angiograms or arteriograms.
+It usually involves taking X-ray pictures of the arteries supplying blood to the heart muscle (coronary arteries) using a technique called coronary angiography or arteriography.
+The resulting images are known as coronary angiograms.

 Why do I need coronary angiography?

-Coronary angiography is used to diagnose a number of heart conditions and to help guide treatment.
+Coronary angiography is used to examine your coronary arteries, diagnosing a number of heart conditions and to help guide treatment.
 For example, it may be used:

 - after a heart attack – where the heart’s blood supply is blocked

-- to help diagnose angina – where pain in the chest is caused by a restricted blood supply to the heart
+- to investigate a possible diagnosis of angina – where pain in the chest is caused by a restricted blood supply to the heart

-- to plan interventional or surgical procedures – such as a coronary angioplasty, where narrowed or blocked blood vessels are widened, or coronary artery bypass surgery (CABG), where the narrowed arteries are bypassed using an alternative arterial supply or segments of the patient’s own veins that are usually taken from the leg
+- to plan interventional or surgical procedures – such as a coronary angioplasty and stenting, where narrowed or blocked blood vessels are widened, or coronary artery bypass surgery (CABG), where the narrowed arteries are bypassed using an alternative arterial supply or segments of the patient’s own veins that are usually taken from the leg

-Coronary angiography is also considered to be the ‘gold standard’ method of diagnosing coronary artery disease (conditions that affect the arteries surrounding the heart).
+Coronary angiography is also considered to be the ‘gold standard’ method of diagnosing coronary artery disease (conditions that affect the arteries supplying the heart muscle).

 Read more about why coronary angiography is used.

 During the procedure, a long, flexible tube called a catheter is inserted into a blood vessel in your groin or wrist.
 Using X-ray images as a guide, the tip of the catheter is fed up to the heart and coronary arteries.

 A special type of dye called contrast medium is injected into the catheter, and X-ray images (angiograms) are taken.